-The University is preparing its self-review portfolio for submission to the Academic Quality Agency in March 2022.
+In preparation for the Cycle 6 Academic Audit, the university prepared a self-review portfolio.
 The self-review portfolio is a descriptive and reflective document on the University's activities under each of the areas of the audit framework:

 - Leadership and management of teaching and learning and academic quality

 Audit panel site visit